synapsestudios/oidc-platform/docs/theming.md

 For each template record in the `SIP_template` table there is an `options` json field.
 The only thing this is currently used for is that if you set this to `{"subject":"hello"}` on an email template then the subject from your options object will be used when sending the email.

+##### Additional Registration Fields

+The registration form is able to receive additional form values.
+Simply add extra input fields to your registration template.
+Any values other than email, password, and pass2 will be saved to the user's profile property.

 ##### Variables

 Each template will receive the same variables as the [layout](#layout).
 In addition each template will be provided with unique values that can be used.